What you need to know about gifting money in the UK

 There’s no limit on gifts made to exempt beneficiaries, but if you want to make a gift to someone who is not an exempt beneficiary, you have an annual tax-free allowance of up to £3,000 per person.

-You’re entitled to an annual tax-free gift allowance of £3,000.
+As of 2023/24, you’re entitled to an annual tax-free gift allowance of £3,000.
 This is also known as your annual exemption.
 With your annual gift allowance, you can give away assets or money up to a total of £3,000 without them being added to the value of your estate.
-Once you’ve exceeded this allowance, the gifts you give may be subject to inheritance tax in the event of your death.

 If you don’t use your full gift allowance in one year, you’re allowed to roll it over to the following year.
 You’re only allowed to do this once, so you couldn’t roll any allowance you haven’t used over for a second year.

-Yes, some gifts are exempt from gift tax.
+Yes, some gifts are exempt from inheritance tax.
 Some of the types of gifts that are excluded from gift tax in the UK include the following:

 - ‘Everyday’ gifts that you take out of your income to give as Christmas or birthday presents, or, in some instances, when you gift money to your children.
 In order to remain exempt, once you’ve given the gift, you must still be able to maintain your usual standard of living.